Mette Gravholt

-Mette Gravholt (born 12 December 1984) is a retired Danish handball player who played for Danish national team.
+Mette Gravholt (born 12 December 1984) is a Danish retired handball player who played for Danish national team.

 Club career

 Early career

 Gravholt started playing handball aged 5 at Egtved IF.
 She later joined the youth team at Ikast Håndbold, followed by KIF Vejen.
 Later she joined the Danish 2nd tier team Roskilde Håndbold.
 In the 2007-08 she was the topscorer with 218 goals, which prompted a move to Slagelse FH.
 But due to the club having financial difficulties, she quickly returned to Roskilde.

 TTH

 In 2010 she joined Team Tvis Holstebro in the top Danish league.
 In 2011 she reached the final of the EHF Cup, where they lost to league rivals FC Midtjylland Håndbold.
 In 2013 she would go on to win the cup, which was the first in club history.

-In the 2011-12 season she was the topscorer in the Danish top league.
+In the 2011–12 season she was the topscorer in the Danish top league.
 In the 2013-14 Season she was selected for the Danish League all star team.